Stancoo/contrastive_loss/README.md

 `python3 main_train.py`

 Now the batch images in `scratch` folder will contain two pairs of additional columns, corresponding to the recovery of the defects, added on top.
-Here are the sample images after 4240, 6450, 6510 and 9990 training epochs, respectively:
+Here are the sample images after 4240, 6450, 6510 and 9990 training epochs (the 0-th epoch corresponds to a very beginning, ), respectively:

 <p align="center">
   <img src="pics/scratch_contrastive/4240_grt-rec_15.1345.png" width=24% />